-What drives a girl with a developmental history that does not seem to have known relevant traumas or dramas to refusing food to risk losing her life?
-Why does anorexia arise in the absolute majority of cases in adolescence?
+What drives a girl who does not seem to have suffered serious traumas or dramas to refuse food and risk losing her life?
+Why does anorexia arise during adolescence in the absolute majority of cases?
 And why is it still an almost exclusively female disease?
 What aspects of family dynamics play an important role in fostering the development of anorexia and other eating disorders?
 And how much does the broader social context affect it?
-Why does anorexia, previously a rare disease, become epidemic, in the second half of the seventies in the West?
-What social conflicts emerged in those years that this psychopathology expresses?
-DAVID: What drives a girl who does not seem to have suffered serious traumas or dramas to refuse food and risk losing her life?
-Why does anorexia arise in the absolute majority of cases in adolescence?
-And why is it still an almost exclusively female disease?
-What aspects of family dynamics play an important role in fostering the development of anorexia and other eating disorders?
-And how much does the broader social context affect it?
-Why has anorexia, previously a rare disease, become epidemic, since the late seventies in the West?
+Why has anorexia, previously a rare disease, become an epidemic since the late seventies in the West?
 What social conflicts emerged in that period that this psychopathology expresses?

 The model of family semantic polarities, which I developed in “Family semantic polarities and psychopathology in the family.
 Permitted and forbidden stories” (1998, 2012/13, 2018), answers these questions